-Several people have said to me that they appreciated the Restart handout from last week’s article, where I guided you through gathering and identifying all your projects, and highlighting what really must be done right now, and what can legitimately wait for your attention, in order to help you calm your anxiety and focus.
+Several people have said to me that they appreciated the Restart handout from last week’s article.
+Restart guides you through gathering and identifying all your projects.
+It highlights what really must be done right now, and what can legitimately wait for your attention.
+Knowing these things helps you calm your anxiety and focus.

-Some, though, came to me with a new question: once you have those “Must + Now” things under control, what the heck do you do with that daunting pile of “Would Like To” projects?
-That’s where you probably had to put all the things that feel really important, things like, “Finish my novel,” “launch my webcomic,” or “edit my audition reel.”
-And you may have lot of things in that category.
+Some, though, came to me with a new question: So, now I have those “Must + Now” things under control.
+What the heck do you do with that daunting pile of “Would Like To” projects?
+That’s where you probably had to put all the things that feel really important.
+Things like, “finish my novel,” “launch my webcomic,” or “edit my audition reel.”
+You want to achieve goals.
+And you may have lot of things in that “goals” category.

 Some things in the Would Like To category are simple, concrete jobs—“organize kitchen drawers,” or “donate clothes”—and frankly, those are the things you’re more likely to get around to than your ambitious creative projects.